Adversarial Attacks in Weight-Space Classifiers: Results

 \subsection{Qualitative Results}

-In this section we provide qualitative evidence for the inherent robustness of parameter-space classifiers.
-As previously discussed, we argue that the enhanced robustness of parameter-space classifiers arises from the attacker's inability to directly perturb the classifier's input.
-Instead, the attacker must optimize a constrained signal-domain adversarial perturbation for which the response received as input to the classifier (after modulation optimization \cref{inr_fit}) is adversarially potent.
-This is deemed to be substantially more challenging for the attacker, as modulation optimization tends to attenuate adversarial prowess fed as input to the classifier.
-To illustrate this phenomenon, we report the mean amplification, measured as the difference in activation values between perturbed and clean input data, for each layer in our pipeline (\cref{fig:PIPELINE}).
-These measurements, shown in \cref{fig:amplification}, were calculated for classification over the MNIST dataset, with every sample propagated through the pipeline after being perturbed by each attack in our suite with a constraint of $\varepsilon=\frac{32}{256}$.
-To further validate the relationship between attack success and amplification, we differentiate between robust and non-robust samples.
-Successful attacks demonstrate an average amplification approximately three times greater than that of failed attacks.
+In this section we provide qualitative evidence for the relative robustness of parameter-space classifiers.
+Adversarial attacks are known to effectively exploit the amplifications of small input-space perturbations \citep{goodfellow2014explaining,haleta2021multitask}.
+We attribute the robustness of parameter-space classifiers to the attacker's inability to directly perturb the classifier's input, instead requiring a constrained signal-domain perturbation that remains effective after modulation optimization (equation \ref{inr_fit}).
+This is deemed to be substantially more challenging for the attacker, as modulation optimization tends to attenuate adversarial effects fed as input to the classifier (figure \ref{fig:amplification}).

+To illustrate this phenomenon, we report the mean amplification, measured as the difference in activation values between perturbed and clean input data, for each layer in our pipeline (figure \ref{fig:PIPELINE}).
+These measurements, shown in figure \ref{fig:amplification}, were calculated using the MNIST dataset, with every sample propagated through the pipeline after being perturbed by each attack in our suite with a constraint of $\varepsilon=\frac{32}{256}$.
+To further validate the relationship between attack success and amplification, we differentiate between robust and non-robust samples.\\ Successful attacks demonstrate an average amplification approximately three times greater than that of failed attacks.
 In both cases, amplification sharply plummets upon entering the first classifier layer (layer 10) and remains consistently low in subsequent layers.
 These findings indicate that adversarial amplification within the INR layers has a negligible impact on the downstream classification model.
 This supports our claim that modulation optimization effectively obfuscates the adversarial potency of perturbations applied in the signal domain.
-Importantly, this effect is not observed for signal-domain classifiers, as we show in \cref{fig:signal_amplification}.
-Results for other attack constraints and datasets are reported in \cref{app:res}.
+Importantly, this effect is not observed for signal-domain classifiers, as we show in figure \ref{fig:signal_amplification}.
+This figure illustrates the mean amplification difference measured through model activation layers over MNIST data, similarly to figure \ref{fig:amplification} for the signal-domain classifier trained according to section \ref{aes}.
+The adversarial amplification is not attenuated, but rather drastically inflated.
+Results for other attack constraints and datasets are reported in the appendix.